Chillu1/ModiBuff/README.md

     .Effect(new DamageEffect(5), EffectOn.Init);
 ```

 1 second cooldown, on effect.
-Bsaically the effect can only be triggered once every 1 second (not apply).
+Basically the effect can only be triggered once every 1 second (not apply).

 ```csharp
 Add("InitDamage_Cooldown_Effect")